LouisCaiKM7/command-line-the-guide/README.md

 Use Github Codespace to edit and run code and commands in the browser:

-Fork this repository, and opne in your [codespace](https://github.com/codespaces/new).
+Fork this repository(including all branches), and opne in your [codespace](https://github.com/codespaces/new).
 Select the repository you just forked, and click on the "Code" button to open the editor.
 You can use the branch freeCodeSpace to create files and run commands in the terminal.